e-clearing-net/OCHP/OCHP-direct.md

 a treashold in order to avoid too many messages.

 The information types are:
- * Start of a charging session. _The car is properly connected and the process was authorized._
+ * Start of a charging session (including meter value and timestamp). _The car is properly connected and the process was authorized._
- * End of a charging session. _The charging session has ended by any event and will not be resumed.
+ * End of a charging session (including meter value and timestamp). _The charging session has ended by any event and will not be resumed.
 The car may still be plugged in._
- * Metering information (status)
+ * Metering information (status).
+This information should also be included in start and end messages.
  * Power management information (status)
  * Invoicing ready, CDR sent (finish)